AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Client-side_Frameworks/React/Starting_with_React/README.md

 Because JSX is a blend of HTML and JavaScript, some developers find it intuitive.
 Others say that its blended nature makes it confusing.
 Once you're comfortable with it, however, it will allow you to build user interfaces more quickly and intuitively, and allow others to better understand your codebase at a glance.

 To read more about JSX, check out the React team's [JSX In Depth](https://reactjs.org/docs/jsx-in-depth.html) article.

+## Setting up your first React app

+There are many ways to use React, but we're going to use the command-line interface (CLI) tool create-react-app, as mentioned earlier, which expedites the process of developing a React application by installing some packages and creating some files for you, handling the tooling described above.

+It's possible to [add React to a website without create-react-app](https://reactjs.org/docs/add-react-to-a-website.html) by copying some [`<script>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) elements into an HTML file, but the create-react-app CLI is a common starting point for React applications.
+Using it will allow you to sepnd more time building your app, and less time fussing with setup.

+### Requirements

+In order to use create-react-app, you need to have [Node.js](https://nodejs.org/en/) installed.
+It's recommended that you use the long-term support (LTS) version.
+Node includes npm (the node package manager), and npx (the node package runner).

+You may also use the Yarn package manager as an alternative, but we'll assume you are using npm in this set of tutorials.
+See [Package management basics](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Tools_and_Testing/Client-side_Web_Dev_Tools/Package_Mgmt_Basics#package-management-basics) for more information on npm and yarn.

+If you're using Windows, you need to install some software to give you parity with Unix/macOS terminal in order to use the terminal commands mentioned in this tutorial. **Gitbash** (which comes as part of the [git for Windows toolset](https://gitforwindows.org/)) or **[Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL)** are both suitable.
+See [Command line crash course](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Tools_and_Testing/Client-side_Web_Dev_Tools/Command_Line#command-line-crash-course) for more information on these, and on terminal commands in general.